When your heart is torn to pieces, you can use anything to ease the pain. A good novel, for instance. These novels will help you to get up again.

 Joan Didion, The Year of Magical Thinking

 It’s nice to read about other people’s experiences with matters of love and life.
-That’s why Tiny Little Things by Cheryl Strayed is such a delightful book: it’s filled with recognizable questions about how-on-earth-to-go-on-now (after adultery, after a breakup, after loss).
+That’s why Tiny Little Things by Cheryl Strayed is such a delightful book: it’s filled with recognisable questions about how-on-earth-to-go-on-now (after adultery, after a breakup, after loss).
 Cheryl’s answers are worth your while, because they are genuine and personal, often funny and touching, all at the same time.

 Cheryl Strayed, Tiny Little Things